-- □ Two of the four initial leaders are overtaken by the big monopoly, Microsoft, and since then there has been no further overtaking.
-When the initial leaders are overtaken, they are far from being monopolists, either de facto or de jure. - □ It takes about 7 years for the first lead to change hands and, as far as we can tell, infinity for the second leader to be overtaken. - All the reported examples of dynamic competition, either in the software industry or elsewhere, pertain to the early stages of a new industry, when intellectual property protection is low and imitation and competition are high.
+- □ Two of the four initial leaders are overtaken by the big monopoly, Microsoft, and since then ("then" was ten years ago) there has been no further overtaking.
+When the initial leaders are overtaken, they are far from being monopolists, either de facto or de jure. - ☐ It takes about 7 years for the first lead to change hands and, as far as we can tell, infinity for the second leader to be overtaken. - □ All the reported examples of dynamic competition, either in the software industry or elsewhere, pertain to the early stages of a new industry, when intellectual property protection is low and imitation and competition are high.
+Had the spreadsheet been patented, would Lotus 1-2-3 have been overtaken by Excel?

 As we have repeatedly insisted, once the industry matures and intellectual property rights are obtained, monopolies tend to become very long lasting.
 When was the last time that someone overtook the Hollywood studios or the Big Five in the movie and music industry?
-How long would have we waited for someone to overtake AT&T and free the telecommunication industry, if its monopoly had not been torn apart by an anti-trust action?
-More generally, we ask the reader to perform the following mental exercise: how many industries can he/she mention where the mechanism described in the Schumpeterian model has been at work, with innovators frequently supplanting the incumbent monopolist, becoming a monopolist in turn to be killed shortly after by yet another innovator?
+How long would have we waited for someone to overtake AT&T and free the telecommunication industry, if its monopoly had not been ended by an anti-trust action?
+More generally, we ask the reader to perform the following mental exercise: how many industries can he/she mention where the mechanism described in the Schumpeterian model has been at work, with innovators frequently supplanting the incumbent monopolist, becoming a monopolist in turn to be ousted shortly after by yet another innovator?